ghoshbishakh/osassignment2/assignment2.md

 } inode;
 ```

-Therefore the size of each inode is 32 bytes.
-Each inode block will contain 128 inodes.
+As we can see the size of each inode is `32 bytes`.
+Therefore each inode block will contain `128` inodes.

-The number of blocks assigned for inodes will be 10% of the total number of available blocks in the disk (except super block).
+The number of blocks assigned for inodes will be `10%` of the total number of available blocks in the disk (except super block).

 According to the total number of inodes, the length of the inode bit map is set.